maldan/denolib-image/readme.md

+# Image

-# Deno module for works with images for encode, decode, resize and etc
+Deno module for work with images.
+Module will provide functions like decode, encode, get resolution, get image type, scale, resize and other stuff.

+---

+### NOTE!
+Currently is under development.

+---